 - Why do we collect and store personal information?

-Ocean Housing needs to collect, process and store personal information about you and other household members (when you provide information about household members we assume that you do so with their knowledge) in order to operate as a registered provider of housing and deliver efficient and effective services and other landlord related functions.
+Ocean Housing needs to collect, process and store personal information about you and other household members (when you provide information about household members we assume that you do so with their knowledge) in order to operate as a registered provider of housing and/or managing agent and deliver efficient and effective services and other landlord/property management related functions.
 This includes:

-To assess your housing application and manage our contract with you
+To assess your housing application and manage our contract with you/your tenancy arrangements with another landlord where we are acting as managing agent

 We use the information we hold about you to manage your tenancy.
 We need this to deliver our housing services to you.
-We collect most of this information because it is necessary in the performance of a contract, or to enter into a contract with you.
+We collect most of this information because it is necessary in the performance of a contract, or to enter into a contract with you, or to manage the tenancy contract you have in place with another landlord where we are acting as managing agent.

 We may pass on your details to contractors that provide services on our behalf, so that they can contact you to carry out services and repairs related to your property, or to help us manage our business and deliver services.
-We do this because it is necessary in the performance of a contract, or in our ‘legitimate interests’.
+We do this because it is necessary in the performance of a contract, or in our ‘legitimate interests’/the legitimate interests of your landlord.
 We may use your contact details (including telephone numbers and email addresses) to get in touch with you about issues relating to your tenancy and to deal with any matters arising from it.
 This includes rent collection, complaints and housing management issues, in the event of an emergency, or to enforce the terms of your tenancy.

 To promote safer communities

-To seek to ensure our services meet any specific needs you have
+To seek to ensure our services and properties meet any specific needs you have

 We may process personal data that relates to health and social care, to help us make any reasonable changes to our properties and services to make them more accessible.
 We may also gather information about health or welfare needs to make sure we are protecting vulnerable individuals.
 We process information about safeguarding individuals, to fulfil our legal obligations, for housing purposes and because there is a substantial public interest for us to do so.